aixcoder-plugin/eclipse-update-site/README.md

 Or you can add this to your update site list: https://github.com/aixcoder-plugin/eclipse-update-site/raw/master/

 Or you can download the desired version from `plugins` folder and put the jar into `<Eclipse installation folder>/dropins/`.

+In case you have trouble connecting to Github, there is a mirror site at https://gitee.com/felixhao/eclipse-update-site/raw/master/